Tag: digitizing

 Digitizing Prints

+A Camera-Digitizing And Archiving Introduction For Novices.
 A copy stand, mounted camera and cleaning brushes.

 The rest of your capture work will involve digitizing prints, and they are somewhat more straightforward.
 You will need a copy stand to hold down and capture prints of various sizes.
 You will also need ..